Stochastic conformal flows in even dimensions: Introduction

 With NQF and LQF at hand, our next goal is to describe stochastic perturbations of them.
 This will involve adding a singular noise term to the respective equations for $\phi$, which means we no longer expect $\phi$ to be smooth at any fixed time.
 For now we will ignore these concerns and treat everything as though it is smooth; in Section \ref{conf-geo} we will define all of the relevant objects more precisely.

 Let us first describe a general procedure for constructing a stochastic dynamic from a gradient flow.
 Let $(X, g)$ be a closed manifold and consider the gradient flow $(x_t)_{t \geq 0}$ with respect to a potential $V: X \to \R$.
-The generator for this flow is The Langevin flow associated to $V$ is a stochastic perturbation with generator where $\sigma \geq 0$.
+The generator for this flow is The Langevin flow associated to $V$ is a stochastic perturbation with generator where $\sigma > 0$.

-When $X$ is finite-dimensional, this flow satisfies the SDE where $B$ is a Brownian motion on $X$.
-See \cite{Hsu02} for a precise interpretation of equations of this type.
+When $X$ is finite-dimensional, this flow satisfies the SDE where $B$ is a Brownian motion on $(X, g)$.
+See \cite{Hsu02} for a precise interpretation of equations of this type on manifolds.
 Moreover, it has an invariant measure with density proportional to $e^{-2V / \sigma^2} \, d\omega$.

 Unfortunately, these two facts do not hold in general when $X$ is infinite-dimensional.
 However, we can still make sense of the differential equation and invariant measure in some cases.
-The strategy is to first define the measure by itself, then use Dirichlet form techniques to construct a process for which it is invariant.
+The strategy is to first define the measure by itself, then use Dirichlet form techniques to construct a process for which it is invariant (or sometimes just symmetrizing).
 Finally, one can show that this process solves the desired differential equation.

-Let us now return to the case of the $Q$ flow.
+Let us now return to the setting of the $Q$ flow.
 The formal equation for the NQF Langevin flow is where $\xi_t$ is a spacetime white noise.
 Here ``spatially white" means $\xi_t$ is white with respect to the metric $g_t$.
-For LQF the formal equation is Note that in what follows, when we say NQF or LQF we are referring to these stochastic flows rather than their deterministic counterparts.
+For LQF the formal equation is In what follows, when we say NQF or LQF we are referring to these stochastic flows rather than their deterministic counterparts.

 As in the deterministic setting, these equations yield corresponding equations for the metric and the volume form.
 For NQF these are

 For LQF they are